-A distinctive advantage of InterTrac links over InterTrac links over InterTrac links usually have a way to understand the InterTrac prefixes.
+A distinctive advantage of InterTrac links over InterWiki links is that the shorthand form of Trac links usually have a way to understand the InterTrac prefixes.
 For example, links to Trac tickets can be written #T234 (if T was set as an alias for Trac), links to Trac changesets can be written ?[trac 1508].